top of page

 Old-School Baseball at “The Wade”

 Wade Stadium has been hosting baseball since 1941 and the old, venerable facility has shown its age in recent years.
 It has changed little since it constructed 381,000 bricks from a nearby neighborhood street 77 years ago.
-However, over time, the old ballpark needed dire repairs that finally occurred before its 75th anniversary.
+However, over time, the old ballpark needed dire repairs, which finally occurred before its 75th anniversary.

-In 2014 the stadium received $4.6 million in renovations to help resurrect the historic ballpark that was deteriorating.
+In 2014, the stadium received $4.6 million in renovations to help resurrect the deteriorating historic ballpark.
 The year before the portion of the exterior walls along the first base side collapsed.
 The ballpark was also known as having the worst field conditions in the league due to an outdated drainage system that would cause cancellations with the slightest of rains.

 In 2015, Wade Stadium was rechristened with a new artificial surface, lights, scoreboard, and much-needed care to the brick walls.
-The improvements were welcomed by both players and fans and it was becoming a state-of-the-art facility.
+Both players and fans welcomed the improvements and it was becoming a state-of-the-art facility.
 At this time, ownership is hoping that the second phase of renovations can take place towards the grandstand and concession areas.

 The Duluth Huskies of the Northwoods League have called the historic stadium home since 2013 along with local area high school baseball programs.
 The Huskies have averaged between 1,300 to 1,600 fans per game and have been league finalists in 2004 and 2013.